 Relax during Your Procedure with Sedation Dentistry

-Our oral surgeons at Midwest Oral Maxillofacial & Implant Surgery are highly experienced and have undergone extensive training in sedation dentsitry and anesthesia usage.
+Our oral surgeons at Midwest Oral Maxillofacial & Implant Surgery are highly experienced and have undergone extensive training in sedation dentistry and anesthesia usage.
 When you come to our office for an oral procedure, you can rest assured knowing every step of the process will be handled with expertise.
-The St. Louis and St. Charles County oral surgeons on our team offer advanced care for all of our patients, assisted by our excellent support staff.
+Our team of oral surgeons offer advanced care for all of our patients, assisted by our excellent support staff.

 Our staff has received training in assisting with IV sedation and outpatient general anesthesia.
 All of our assistants are required to have passed the Dental Anesthesia Assistant National Certification Examination from the American Association of Oral & Maxillofacial Surgeons.
 We utilize anesthesia in our state of the art office and provide careful monitoring for every patient before and after procedures.